-Feeds, hashtags, mentions, snaps, tweets, millennials, virals… I’m a bit above 30, and I start feeling too old for it.
+Feeds, hashtags, mentions, snaps, tweets, millennials, virals… I’m a bit over 30, and I’ starting to feel too old for it.
 Can’t we just stick to your old communication habits?
-Who needs all this crazy teenage staff and does social software have any business value?
-When you look at how WWW is evolving and how even small changes in communication patterns can create a whole new category of tools – it is at least surprising.
+Who needs all this crazy teenage stuff and does enterprise social network have any business value?
+When you look at how WWW is evolving and how even small changes in communication patterns can create a whole new category of tools – it is surprising to say the least.

 Let’s start with a short story.
-My colleague is a proud daddy for a teenage girl.
+My colleague is a proud father of a teenage girl.
 Once she asked him what is the purpose of e-mail subject.
 She didn’t know what to put there since the only reason for having the e-mail account (and using it for the first time) was sending her homework to a teacher.